|NCCP Transition document||Information on pricing,

-An important part of the entry level coach training program is the Rally Cap program introduced by Baseball Canada.
-It is part of the new Initiation Coach program.
-The Initiation Coach is geared towards a coach who is entering the system with their children and will be coaching kids in a community or recreational setting.
+An important part of the entry level coach training program is Fundamentals and Ongoing Participation introduced by Baseball Canada.
+It is part of the Community Sport Stream.
+The Community Stream is geared towards a coach who is entering the system with their children and will be coaching kids in a community or recreational setting.
 It stresses FUNdamental skill development with the emphasis on FUN.
-Entry to the training for this program and to Initiation Coach is through http://nccp.baseball.ca .
+Entry to the training for this program and to all streams is through http://nccp.baseball.ca.
 Just type this URL you're your computer address line.
 Additional information on Rally Cap can be found through the provincial baseball association.

 I want to become involved in coaching rep (travel) teams in my community.
 How do I start my training and what do I need?

-All coach training by Baseball Canada is now started through an on-line module at http://nccp.baseball.ca .
-This site was developed by Baseball Canada as part of the Initiation Coach program and is also being used as part of the new Regional Coach (competitive coaching stream that you want to enter).
+All coach training by Baseball Canada is now started through an on-line module at http://nccp.baseball.ca.
+This site was developed by Baseball Canada as part of the Community Sport Stream and is also being used for Competition Introduction & development Streams.
 It is an inter-active self-directed training tool that you complete at your own pace and convenience.
-It costs $37.45 (including taxes) and gives you access to on-line video drills, materials, practice plans and skill development tools in an easy to follow format.
+It costs $37.45 (including taxes) and gives you access to on-line video packages, materials, portfolio tasks, evaluations, practice plans and skill development tools in an easy-to-follow format.
 You continue to have access to the site after completing the on-line portion of the entry course.
 The focus of this module is on the 'What to Coach?' side of coaching.
 Once you complete the course you will be given a choice of workshops where the focus will be on the "How to Coach?" side.
-Baseball Canada formerly offered different technical levels of courses that coaches were required to take along with general coaching theory courses.
-In 2006, new programs are being introduced that integrate the theory components with the technical information.
-As an interim measure, coaches who complete the Initiation Coach follow-up Workshop will be granted the equivalency of the former Technical 1 level.
-If you want to coach at National Championships this year and require coach training, please contact your provincial baseball association directly for more information.
+Baseball Canada originally offered different technical levels of courses that coaches were required to take along with general coaching theory courses.
+In 2006, programs were introduced that integrate the theory components with the technical information.
+Today, progression continues as streams are designed directly for the athletes being coached.
+So, now Community Sport Stream is Rally Cap, Fundamentals and Ongoing Participation.
+The Competition Introduction stages are now 13U, 15U and 16+.
+Competition Development has not changed.

 How do I check my certification and registration in the Coaching Association database?

-I already have coaching certification.
-What will happen to my certification under the new NCCP system?
+I already have coaching training/certification.
+What will happen to my training/certification under the new NCCP system?
 Will I have to take all my training again?